-Figure 28 Adding IP Camera Interface
+Figure 26 Adding IP Camera Interface

 - 2. Online cameras in the same network segment will be displayed. - 3.
-Select the IP camera from the list and click the button to add the camera, or click the One-touch Adding button to add all cameras (with the same login password) from the list.

-NOTE: Make sure the camera to add has been activated.

-4. (Encoders with multiple channels only) check the Channel Port checkbox in the pop-up window, as shown below, and click OK to add multiple channels.
+Select the IP camera from the list and click the Solution to add the camera, or click the One-touch Adding button to add all cameras (with the same login password) from the list. - NOTE: Make sure the camera to add has been activated. - 4.
+(For encoders or cameras with multiple channels only) check the Channel Port checkbox in the pop-up window, as shown in the following figure, and click OK to add multiple channels.

-Figure 29 Selecting Multiple Channels
+Figure 27 Selecting Multiple Channels

-OPTION 3

-1. On the IP Camera Management interface, click the Custom Adding button to pop up the Add IP Camera (Custom) interface.
+- OPTION 3 - 1.
+On the IP Camera Management interface, click the Custom Adding button to pop up the Add IP Camera (Custom) interface.